econmaett/EconMaett/README.md

 - 📊 {ggpal2} an AI {pal} assistant for data visualization -->

-Welcome to my personal github account!
+Welcome to my personal GitHub account!
 My name is Matt and I am an economist and data scientist fluent in free open-source languages such as R, Python, and Julia.

 You can find me online at all these places: